Redundancy Pay Calculator

 How is statutory redundancy pay calculated?

-Statutory redundancy pay is based on your age, your length of service, and your weekly pay up to a maximum of £751 per week and 20 years of service.
+Statutory redundancy pay is based on three things: your age, your length of service, and your weekly pay - up to a maximum of £751 per week and 20 years of service.

-The multiplier applied to each year of service depends on your age: half a week's pay for each year worked under 22, one week's pay for each year worked between 22 and 40, and one and a half weeks' pay for each year worked aged 41 or over.
+The multiplier applied to each year of service depends on your age during that year.
+You receive half a week's pay for each year worked under the age of 22, one week's pay for each year worked between 22 and 40, and one and a half weeks' pay for each year worked aged 41 or over.
+If your employment spans more than one age band - for example, if you joined at 38 and are leaving at 44 - the correct multiplier is applied to each year individually.
+This calculator does that automatically.

 Redundancy payments up to £30,000 are generally free of income tax and National Insurance.
-This calculator shows your statutory entitlement only.
-Your employer may offer more than the statutory minimum.
+Amounts above £30,000 are taxable as income in the normal way.
+This calculator shows your statutory entitlement only - your employer may offer an enhanced redundancy package above the statutory minimum, but they cannot pay less.

 The UK pay calculator that just gives you the answers.